mrchetan/.github/SECURITY.md

 ### Disclosure Guidelines:
 - Do not disclose the problem until we have addressed it and informed affected customers.
-- Share a draft of any public research about Devanox with us at least 30 days before publication.
+- Share a draft of any public research about Chetan with us at least 30 days before publication.
 Exclude:
-  - Data about Devanox customer projects
+  - Data about Chetan customer projects
-  - Devanox customers' data
+  - Chetan customers' data
-  - Information about Devanox employees, contractors, or partners
+  - Information about Chetan employees, contractors, or partners

 ### Our Commitment:
 - We will respond within 5 business days with an evaluation and resolution date.